Herzing College Skilled Trades

 - Major electrical, mechanical and trade contractors

-Successful graduates of Construction Office Manager training are fully qualified for entry-level positions.
+Successful graduates of Construction management training are fully qualified for entry-level positions.
 After gaining some experience, you can advance into management roles.

 Job titles include: